JamesGlanville/bulletbill/README.md

 bulletbill
 ==========

-A 3d printed bullet bill model
+A 3d-printable bullet bill model.
+To make:

+Print one each of the base, middle, and top STLs.
+Glue together.